This article about the Best Beach Essentials for Baby was written by baby travel expert Celine Brewer and may contain affiliate links.

-Babies won't enjoy the super bright sun and the glares off the water.
-Baby sunglasses are one of the must have baby beach items.
+Babies won't enjoy the super bright sun and the glare off the water.
+Baby sunglasses with UV protection are one of my must have baby beach items.

-Babies aren't always interested in having sunglasses on, but even if your baby gets a hold of these they'll stand up to your babies little hands twisting them.
+We all know that babies aren't always interested in having sunglasses on, but even if your little one gets a hold of these, they are designed to withstand little hands twisting them.
 They also have plastic lenses and the strap will help to keep them on your baby.

-This ultra compact baby carrier by Bitybean is small to pack and will be quick to dry if used in the water with your baby.
-Having your baby in a baby carrier in the water will be so much easier than trying to hold onto a slippery, wet baby.
+This ultra compact baby carrier by WaterLand is made from a soft and breathable surfing suit material designed for all-day comfort.
+Having your baby in a baby carrier in the water is so much easier than trying to hold onto a slippery, wet baby.

 If the water at the beach is just too rough for your baby, then add an inflatable baby pool to your beach essentials for baby.
 You can position it in or near your baby sun tent so your baby has some shade while they splash around in this pool.

-Talk to your baby about the beach and even bring along their favorite book!
+Help prepare your baby for a beach vacation by reading them a book about the beach.
 This series of indestructible books is perfect for babies.
 They are 100% washable, so you can even bring them along to the beach.

 If you plan on giving your baby a nap on the beach, then this is definitely one of the best baby beach gear items.
 Using the KidCo Peapod Plus as your baby beach bed, you can protect your baby from the sun and any bugs.